 1. Cooler temperatures

-Remember how hot it was last summer, when all you wanted to do was lounge on the couch in an air-conditioned room?
-In the fall, the weather is perfect—not too hot, not too cool.
-Now you can get outside and enjoy a whole day in the woods without overheating.
-Plan an overnighter at Cacapon Resort so you’ll have more time to explore the trails.
+Some people get hot when they walk, run or hike.
+If that’s you, fall is a great time to hit the trails.
+The weather is not too hot or cold, which means you can enjoy a day in the woods without overheating.
+Plan an overnighter at Beech Fork so you’ll have more time to explore the trails.

 2. Abundant wildlife

-Wildlife is more active in the fall, when animals are preparing for winter.
-Birds set out on their migration paths, squirrels gather and store acorns, and deer set out on their quest for mates.
-This is a good time to plan a weekend trip to Chief Logan State Park, where you might spy a majestic elk or hear its distinct bugle call.
-The animals were re-introduced to southern West Virginia in 2016.
+If you enjoy looking for wildlife, fall is a great time to see animals in the woods preparing for winter.
+Birds set out on their migration paths, squirrels gather and store acorns and deer are out searching for mates.
+This is a good time to plan a weekend trip to Chief Logan State Park, where you might spy a majestic elk or hear its distinct bugle call..

 3. Less crowding